tobim-dev/mw-cloud-school/Readme.md

 ## Create an Azure Web App

-1. Open the Azure Portal, go the marketplace and search for "App Service".
+1. Open the Azure Portal, go the marketplace and search for "Web App".
-2. Select App Service and add the following information:
+2. Select Web App and add the following information:
    * Resource Group: Select the previous created resource group
    * Name: Choose a name according the following naming scheme: ```cloud-school-foundation-webapp-[YOUR-NAME]```
    * Publish: Code